Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 4. Poor User Experience (UX) and Interface Design

-The success of the solution heavily relies on its user experience, as well as fintech app’s design.
+The success of the solution heavily relies on its user experience, as well as the fintech app’s design.

 An interface that is difficult to navigate can frustrate users and lead to high churn rates.